pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

  platform/search | Download required.
 Deploys the search engine required for the Pega Platform application’s search and reporting capabilities.
 This Docker image contains Elasticsearch and includes all required plugins |
  platform/installer   | A utility image Pega Platform deployments use to install or upgrade all of the Pega-specific rules and database tables in the “Pega” database you have configured for your deployment.

-You must build an installer docker image to install or upgrade all of the Pega-specific rules and database tables in the “Pega” database of your deployment.
-To do so, follow the tasks in the sections to download the Pega Platform distribution and build an installer image using the Pega files in the distribution.
+When you decide on a Pega Platform version for your downloaded Docker images, you should use the same version tag for all three downloaded images.

+Pega supports experienced client's ability to build your own installer docker image using components of a full Pega Platform 8.3 or later distribution image  to install or upgrade the Pega Platform database.
+If you build your own installation image, you do not have to download the Pega-provided docker image listed in the table.
+For details on building your own image, see [Building a Pega Platform installer docker image](building-your-own-pega-installer-image.md).

 ## Downloading a Pega Platform installer docker image